Learn more about how the Cal Poly Humboldt Library can help

 The room includes a variety of lighting options, backdrops, usb microphones, and a computer station (Windows).

-The Studio is open for use anytime and is reservable through 25Live.
-If the room is not booked, it is open to drop in use and/or same-day reservations can be penciled in on the paper slip posted at the door.
+The Studio is open for use anytime and can be reserved for the same week using the sign-up sheet outside the door.
+If the room is not booked, it is open to drop in use, just write it in on the sign-in sheet!

 The Makerspace also offers instruction on learning about the equipment and software needed to create your projects.
 Through regular face-to-face and asynchronous at-your-own-pace SkillShops and special events, the Makerspace is the place on campus to learn about digital media.
 Interested in creating digital projects?
 Not sure where to start?
 Looking for some inspiration?
 We can help you get new ideas, get your hands on great equipment and software and learn about new tools.
 Contact us to learn more or to set up a one-on-one tutoring session.